Back to blog

 Tax residency determines which country gets to tax your income and how much of it they can reach.
 Tax residents are typically taxed on their worldwide income — everything you earn, everywhere.
 Non-residents usually only pay tax on income sourced within that country.

-Over 190 countries use residence-based taxation.
-Only two — the United States and Eritrea — use citizenship-based taxation, meaning they tax their citizens on worldwide income regardless of where they live.
-If you hold a US passport, you have a unique and permanent tax obligation that most people on Earth don't share.
+More than 190 countries use residence-based taxation.
+Only two — the United States and Eritrea — use citizenship-based taxation, meaning their citizens are taxable on worldwide income regardless of residence.
+US passport holders therefore carry a tax obligation that does not apply to most of the global population.

 The 183-Day Rule: What It Actually Says

-The "183-day rule" is the most widely cited threshold for tax residency.
-The basic idea: if you spend 183 days or more in a country during a tax year, you become a tax resident there.
+The "183-day rule" is the most widely cited threshold.
+The general principle is that spending 183 or more days in a country during a tax year triggers tax residency there.

 Calendar Year vs. Rolling Period